 What is your cancellation policy?

 We understand that events occur that might change your plans.
-However, our capacity is limited by State permit and most of our tours are fully booked.
+However, our capacity is limited by State permit and all of our tours are fully booked.
 Please help us to serve our eager customers by giving ample warning when your plans change.
 Please make your cancellations directly with our reservation office 808-322-2366.

 Within 24 hours no refunds, no exceptions.
 Note if you are sick or in some other way detained please call us as soon as you think you might not make the trip.
-We might be able to place someone in your vacant seat save you the expense.
+We might be able to place someone in your vacant seat and save you the expense.
 If you are unsure about finding your pick-up point or lost, please call our reservation office at 808-322-2366 ASAP.